Signs of Water Damage

 If you’re all of the sudden paying more for your water bill and you’re not using any more water than usual, that means that water is running somewhere in the house.
 If it’s not a leak from a faucet that’s easily noticeable, you need to find where the water is coming from.

 Water damage is one of the worst situations a homeowner will face.
-It has the ability to cause health problems, can damage the building’s structure, and can damage your possessions, sometimes irreparably.
+It can damage the building’s structure, and can damage your possessions, sometimes irreparably.
 If you’ve suffered water damage, contact SERVPRO to remediate the problem.